Welcome to Clayton County CASA

 Interested in Volunteer Training?

 Applications are currently being accepted for volunteer positions.
-If you or anyone you know is interested in volunteer opportunities please contact our Training Supervisor, Debbie Stinson, at 678-610-1061.
-Click on the links at the left for detailed information on the training schedule, as well as instructions on how to apply for volunteer opportunities.
+If you or anyone you know is interested in volunteer opportunities please contact our Training Supervisor, Griffin Shirley, at 678-610-1061.